kartonfarkas/api_docs/source/suite/contacts/contact_fetch_internal_id.rst

 Fetching Contact Internal ID
 ============================

-Returns the internal ID of a contact specified by its key ID.
+Returns the internal ID of a contact based on a specified key ID.

 Endpoint
 --------